-This feature controls the intensity of the instrument panel lights.
-The knob for this feature is located on the exterior lamps control.
-Pull the knob out halfway and then turn the knob clockwise to brighten or counterclockwise to dim the lights.
+This feature controls the instrument panel lights.

+The control for this feature is located on the exterior lamps control.
+Your parking lamps must be on for this feature to work.
+Turn the control clockwise to brighten the lights or counterclockwise to dim them.